gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 woman's words salted my dreams.
 There was a bridge; I must not reply to those who spoke to me as I crossed it.
 And a garden of lights.
 And then the way out.

-"...beside the inside stairs.
+"…beside the inside stairs.
 Probably didn't used to be under water, but it is now.
 Dive in there, and the current will carry you through to a little pool.
 The other door will open there at moonset.
 Should be about dawn tomorrow.
-If you aren't there in time, well..."
-The elderly thief shrugged.
+If you aren't there in time, well…" The elderly thief shrugged.
 "Nobody knows what wanders around down there between one moonrise and the next, but that's because no one's ever come out to talk about it."